Taking It Home

 EXPLORE THE TOPICS WITH FAMILY AND FRIENDS

 - TobyMac is a Christian recording artist whose genres include rap and rock.
-BarlowGirl is an all-female Christian rock band.

 - Evangelical preachers are a popular subject for feature films as well as documentaries.
-Common themes are the charismatic minister with a strong personality who fails to "walk the talk" in their personal life, and gets caught, or begins to question their beliefs.
+A common theme is the charismatic minister with a strong personality who fails to "walk the talk" in their personal life, and gets caught, or begins to question their beliefs.
 A good, older movie is Elmer Gantry (directed by Richard Brooks, 1960).
 In Leap of Faith (directed by Richard Pearce, 1992), Steve Martin plays a fake faith healer who confronts his own faith.
 In The Apostle (directed by and starring Robert Duvall, 1997, PG-13), a minister leaves his Texas town when his life is in crisis and becomes an evangelical radio preacher in Louisiana.
 The Eyes of Tammy Faye (directed by Fenton Bailey and Randy Barbato, 2000) is a tongue-in-cheek documentary of television evangelist Tammy Faye Baker.